-There are many questions concerning becoming a career military person.
-Many of the benefits to making the military a career are the medical and dental benefits, the GI Bill to help pay for education of you or your children, as well as retirement pay.
+Some of the advantages of making the military a career are what comes after, like the medical and dental benefits, the GI Bill that helps pay for your or your children's education, and retirement pay.

-To retire from the military service, a person must stay in the military for 20 or more years.
-There are other issues that can give you retired status such as serious illness or injuries.
-You could be medically retired in certain situations typically if you are unable to perform your duties as an active duty military member due to injuries or illness received while active duty.
+To retire from military service, a person must stay in the military for 20 or more years.
+You could also be medically retired in certain situations, typically if you are unable to perform your duties as an active duty military member due to injuries or illness received while on active duty.

-Active duty military members can retire after 20 years of active duty military service.
-In exchange, they receive military retirement pay for life.
-How much retirement pay a member receives is based on years of service, and rank.
+Active duty military members can retire after 20 years of active duty service.
+In exchange, they receive retirement pay for life.
+How much retirement pay a member receives is based on years of service and rank.

-The military makes it easy to calculate ballpark breakdown of retirement pay using the online calculator found at the official Military Pay website.
-Every member's retirement pay will differ to some degree due to their length of service and rank, however if you place in the calculator the retirement of an E-8 with twenty years, you will see that the retirement pay will be roughly $22,000 a year for just waking up in the morning.
-However, if you spread that out for another 40 years of living, that military retirement pay has reached a million dollar retirement package.
+Every member's retirement pay differs to some degree based on length of service and rank.
+For example, the retirement of an E-8 with 20 years is roughly $22,000 a year for just waking up in the morning.
+However, if you spread that out for another 40 years of living, retirement pay has reached a $1 million retirement package.

-On Base Access - Access to the military base grocery store, convenience stores, gas stations, clothing and appliance stores can save thousands of dollars per year.
-High priced appliances such as stoves, refrigerators, washing machines and other products are also not taxed saving hundreds or thousands of dollars as well.
+Access to the military base grocery store, convenience stores, gas stations, clothing, and appliance stores can save thousands of dollars per year.
+High-priced appliances and other products are also not taxed.

-Medical / Dental Benefits - Free medical benefits for retirees is no longer a program.
-Retired members can opt into Tricare or the US Family Health Plan depending upon location of the retiree and his/her family.
-These payments are minimal compared to current health care insurance costs savings thousands of dollars each year for the retiree and the family members.
+Retired members can opt into Tricare or the U.S. Family Health Plan depending upon location.
+These payments are minimal compared to civilian health care insurance costs for the retiree and family members.

-Besides being forever in our Nation's debt for a retired veterans continued service to our country, the retirement pay, base privileges, VA loans, medical, dental, education, and other benefits do not come close to the sacrifices many of our retirees have made.
-For every year of deployment away from their family and homes, the aches and pains that come with the military profession, and the general sacrifices for serving for a career, they put a down payment on and fully deserve everything to get in the years after their honored service.
+The retirement pay, base privileges, VA loans, medical, dental, education, and other benefits do not come close to the sacrifices many of our retirees have made.
+For every year of deployment away from their families and homes, the aches and pains that come with the military profession, and the general sacrifices for serving for a career, they put a down payment on all the benefits they get in the years after their honored service.